hyperledger/fabric-samples/test-network/README.md

 export $(./setOrgEnv.sh Org2 | xargs)
 ```

-(Note bash v4 is required for the scripts)
+(Note bash v4 is required for the scripts.)

 You will now be able to run the `peer` commands in the context of Org2.
-If a different command prompt you can run the same command with Org1 instead.
+If a different command prompt, you can run the same command with Org1 instead.
 The `setOrgEnv` script outputs a series of `<name>=<value>` strings.
-These can then be fed into the export command for your current shell
+These can then be fed into the export command for your current shell.

 ## Chaincode-as-a-service